StianL82/StianL82/README.md

 -	Hot sauce. :hot_pepper:
 -	Good food and drink :pizza: :beers:
 <br>
-- 🔭 I’m currently working on my portfolio for the first year of study.
+- 🔭 I’m currently waiting to start the seccond year of studies.
 <br>
 - 🌱 I’m currently trying to learn everything I need to know about being a Frontend developer